roshanjohn608/mal_analyser/README.md

      Using the Jikan API, this application analyses your animelist and provides simple statistics.
      It also comes up with a comprehensive recommendation list based on your tastes.
+     Not yet complete ..... check in after a while !!